guillermo-carrasco/TACA/doc/_templates/delivery.rst

 The delivery script can be run for an entire project or for one or more samples in a project.
 The main delivery command is ``taca deliver`` and it takes further subcommands as described below.
-The deliver command accepts a number of options, described below.
+The deliver command accepts a number of options, run ``taca deliver --help`` for a description of these.

-``--stagingpath`` see configuration option above

-``--deliverypath`` see configuration option above

-``--uppnexid`` the project identifier that the HPC environment knows.
-Will be fetched from the database unless explicitly given on the command line

-``--operator`` see configuration option above

-``--stage_only`` only do the staging step

-``--force`` force the delivery of a sample, regardless of the status in the database

 Project delivery
 ~~~~~~~~~~~~~~~~

 Running the delivery script for a project is equivalent to delivering all
 samples in the project.
 To launch a delivery for a project, use the command
 ``taca deliver project``.
-The command takes one positional argument, which is
+Typically, the command takes one positional argument,
-the name of the project to deliver, e.g.
+which is the name of the project to deliver, e.g.
 ``taca deliver project MH-0336``

+For a full listing of available options, run the ``taca deliver project --help``

 Sample delivery
 ~~~~~~~~~~~~~~~